ppezzull/1balancer/packages/hardhat/contracts/portfolio/AUTOMATION.md

 3) Register upkeep on Base Sepolia

-- Open the Automation app, choose Base Sepolia, and register a Custom Logic upkeep targeting your balancer.
+- UI option: Open the Automation app, choose Base Sepolia, and register a Custom Logic upkeep targeting your balancer.
+- Programmatic option (same as mainnet): call `setAutomationAddresses` and `registerBalancerUpkeep` from the factory.
 - Gas limit: start with 200,000–350,000.
-- Fund with testnet LINK from the faucet.
+Fund with testnet LINK from the faucet.

 4) Set the Forwarder address